Jerry D'Amigo

-Jerry Vincent D'Amigo (born February 19, 1991) is an American professional ice hockey right winger currently playing with Löwen Frankfurt of the Deutsche Eishockey Liga (DEL).
+Jerry Vincent D'Amigo (born February 19, 1991) is an American former professional ice hockey right winger.
+He is currently an assistant coach for the Elmira Aviators of the NAHL.
+He most recently played for HK 32 Liptovsky Mikulas in the Slovak Extraliga.
 D'Amigo was drafted by the Toronto Maple Leafs in the sixth round, 158th overall, of the 2009 NHL Entry Draft.

 Playing career

 Amateur

 D'Amigo graduated from Johnson City High School in 2009 in Johnson City, New York, prior to attending college.
 D'Amigo played college ice hockey for Rensselaer Polytechnic Institute (RPI) of the ECAC conference in the NCAA.
 He finished fifth nationally in points per game by a rookie (0.97), led RPI in game-winning goals and finished second on the team in short-handed goals.
 In his single season in the NCAA, he won the ECAC Rookie of the Year award and was also named to the ECAC Rookie Team.